 The largest credit card companies are American Express, Discover, Mastercard, and Visa.
 Each has its own digital infrastructure to expedite transactions.
 From the consumer and merchant perspective, this happens in seconds.
 Behind the scenes, sophisticated technology enables this.

 Many financial institutions that issue credit cards don’t have this comprehensive technology in-house.
 This is why they rely on the credit card networks to facilitate their transactions.
-The credit card networks act as a middle person, taking money from the issuer’s bank and putting it into the merchant’s.
-For their trouble, the credit card networks charge an interchange fee.
+The credit card networks act as the middle person.
+For their service, the networks charge a small assessment fee.
+However, the largest fee in the system—the interchange fee—is paid by the merchant’s bank (the acquirer) to the issuing bank to cover their costs, risk, and rewards programs.

 In practice, it works like this: